Customer Sheet

 try {

-// 1. retrieve customer from backend.
+// 1.
+Retrieve customer data from your backend

-final data = await _createTestCustomerSheet();
+final data = await _fetchCustomerSheet();

 final billingDetails = BillingDetails(